 - Pastry Piping Bags

 Warning: Do not get any water in your chocolate.
 Water will make the chocolate seize up and separate into clumps.
 Wash your molds with warm soaping water but dry with clean towels and double dry with paper towels.
-Any small amount of water on the cup, spoon or molds will ruin your chocolate.
+Any small amount of water in the cup, spoon, or molds will ruin your chocolate.

 Slowly spoon the chocolate into the molds or use the handy Easy Pour Funnel I found on Amazon.
 Be careful to not over fill, but you can always take a sharp knife and scrape off any excess when the candy has hardened.
 Put the filled mold in the refrigerate for at least 15 minutes so the chocolate becomes hard.

 Remove the molds from the refrigerate and gently turn upside down and very slowly and with short motions twist the mold until the hearts fall out.
 You may have to experiment with cooking spray.
 Some of my molds I have to lightly spray to be able to get the candy out and some I do not.
 No rhyme or reason.

 The last step in making any homemade chocolate candies is to hide some our your beautiful creations from your family so you can make the perfect Easter basket.